algorandfoundation/algokit-utils-ts/docs/code/modules/index.md

 `Promise`<`Account` \| [`SigningAccount`](../classes/types_account.SigningAccount.md)\>

 The requested account with private key loaded from the environment variables or when targeting LocalNet from KMD (idempotently creating and funding the account)

+**`Deprecated`**

+use mnemonicAccountFromEnvironment instead
+Returns an Algorand account with private key loaded by convention based on the given name identifier.

+Note: This function expects to run in a Node.js environment.

 **`Example`**